Manoz/split-me/README.md

 For questions, comments or bug reports, please go to [WordPress forums](http://wordpress.org/support/theme/split-me) or contact me on Twitter [@Manoz](http://www.twitter.com/Manoz) or also on Github.

 ### Changelog

+### 1.0.8 - 31.03.2014
+* Better display on mobile
+* Add an icon on homepage if the post has comments
+* This theme is now able to send kittens on the moon

 ### 1.0.7 - 12.03.2014
 * Remove old junk css vendor prefixes